slcodia/NOAAextraction/README.md

 # Extracting NOAA data using R and Python

 This repository shows how I extract daily weather data from NOAA using R and Python.
-Another repository will be made in the future where I will be using Python.
+Automation codes are mainly written in R, and the Jupyter notebook is more of a tutorial.
+Will also include Python codes for data downloading and cleaning automation in the future.

 Data is extracted from ftp://ftp.ncdc.noaa.gov/pub/data/gsod/.
 Copy this [link](ftp://ftp.ncdc.noaa.gov/pub/data/gsod/) to your file explorer to access station data from 1950 to present.